portive/slate-plugin/docs/guides/05-customizing-files.md

   element,
   children,
 }: RenderElementPropsFor<AttachmentBlockElement>) {
-  // ✅ This `userOrigin` hook returns an `Origin` object
+  // ✅ NOTE: This `userOrigin` hook returns an `Origin` object
-  //    We'll talk about this more below. const origin = useOrigin(element.originKey)
+  //    which we'll talk about more below. const origin = useOrigin(element.originKey)

   return (